trailofbits/deepstate/docs/fuzzing.md

 Statistics:
 * Prints some informations to stdout (rather mysterious)
 * Produces some files like `.coverage` (also mysterious)
-* Executor doesn't parse any of above at the momen
+* Executor doesn't parse any of above at the moment

 ### Angora